ShadiK1999/Helpdesk-Homelab-Projects/Ticketing System/README.md

 # Ticketing System Labs

-This project demonstrates the use of best practices when addressing tickets via the online ticketing syestem, Spiceworks.
+This project demonstrates the use of best practices when addressing tickets via the online ticketing system, Spiceworks.

 ## What's Covered